hemon/phpio/README.md

 extension=aop.so

 if coredump ?
-1. change you aop extension version (the pecl version is stable than git)
+1. change you aop extension version (the pecl version is stable than github)
 2. rebuild php

 ## prepend phpio.php